rdcoletta/meffs_networks/README.md

 done
 ```

-> Comparisons are even harder here because different normalizations had different CV cutoffs and not many markers overlap between the networks (~20-40%).
-Module relationship rarely follow a 1:1 ratio, so other metrics (e.g. kDiff) may be more informative about which network has better quality.
+> Module relationship rarely follow a 1:1 ratio, so other metrics (e.g. kDiff) may be more informative about which network has better quality.

 **rrBLUP vs GWAS effects**